MirageNet/Mirage/doc/docs/analyzers/MIRAGE1402.md

 ## When this appears

-An override of `NetworkBehaviour.OnSerialize` or `OnDeserialize` omits its base call.
-This can skip SyncObjects, inherited custom data, and generated SyncVars—including those declared on the overriding class.
-Ordinary properties are not automatically synchronized.
+An override of `NetworkBehaviour.OnSerialize` or `OnDeserialize` is missing its base call.

-### Triggering example
+Skipping the base call can stop SyncVars, SyncObjects, and your base class's custom data from being sent or read.
+This includes SyncVars declared in the derived class.

 {{{ Path:'Snippets/Analyzers/Mirage1402.cs' Name:'mirage1402-triggering' }}}

 ## How to fix

 - Call the base method once on every serialization path.
 - Keep base calls and custom data in matching order on both sides.
-Pair each additional write with its corresponding read.
+Pair each added write with its read.
 - Do not write SyncVars again; the base call handles them.
-- Preserve the base return value when custom writes are conditional.
+- Keep the base return value when custom writes are conditional.
 Return `true` when custom data is always written.

 Mark the behaviour dirty when custom data changes.
-Returning `true` does not schedule an update; dirty state and `SyncSettings` control synchronization.
+Returning `true` does not schedule an update; dirty state and `SyncSettings` control when data is sent.

-Suppress the warning only for a deliberate complete replacement with a verified matching reader and writer.

 {{{ Path:'Snippets/Analyzers/Mirage1402.cs' Name:'mirage1402-resolved' }}}

+If you replace the whole format yourself, suppress the warning only after checking both writer and reader.
+Ordinary properties are not automatically sent.